Tamra Davis: Career

 Davis is also known for directing films such as Jean-Michel Basquiat: The Radiant Child, CB4, Billy Madison, and Half Baked and television shows such as My Name Is Earl and Everybody Hates Chris.
 She also directed the film Crossroads, starring Britney Spears.

+While directing a scene in the film Billy Madison in which Adam Sandler's character throws dodgeballs at children, Davis says she was told by Sandler that he planned to throw the balls hard and genuinely hurt the children.
+He did so, with parental permission, and she described the resulting scene as "a full-on assault" adding that every shot needed to be cut because the children were crying.

 Rupert Wainwright was originally asked to direct CB4.
 Davis was their second choice after Wainwright turned the project down.
 According to Gwendolyn Audrey Foster, the comedy made fun of the seriousness and sexism of rap music videos while also taking a look at how Hollywood has misused African-American culture in the industry.
 Foster also examined that Davis was not part of the writing of this film.
 However, it was noted that she did add her own knowledge of music videos, rap, and politics into the film.
 Feminist Hollywood: From Born in Flames to Point Break discussed difficulties Davis had with the production of the film.
 There was a limited time to film, the filming conditions were difficult due to the heat, and the script was changed often.
 The book also mentioned that Davis speaks highly of her time working on CB4.
 Foster wrote in her book, Women Film Directors: An International Bio-Critical Dictionary, that this film proved Davis' skills as a comedy director.

 According to an article in The New York Times, Davis had trouble finding a good location for the Western film she was originally supposed to direct, Bad Girls (1994).
 Many sources state that the studio disagreed with the feminist approach Davis was taking for the film Bad Girls (1994).
 According to multiple sources, many producers were in disagreement with what Davis wanted within the film.
 Lane revealed that the budget given was not enough to provide Davis with the equipment she needed.
 In the end, Davis was replaced with director Jonathan Kaplan.
 With the new director, the script was rewritten and the earlier footage was abandoned.

 Currently, Davis has a cooking show showcasing vegetarian fare, Tamra Davis Cooking Show, which is accessible on her website.
 She also wrote a cookbook titled Make Me Something Good to Eat.

 Personal life

 Davis married Mike D of the Beastie Boys in 1993.
-They are now legally separated.
-They have two children, Skyler and Davis.
+As of 2018, they are legally separated.